-Profiling is applied to the total amount of electricity sold in the NEM each day.
+Profiling is applied to the total amount of electricity sold in South Australia each day.

 The starting point is all the electricity 'delivered' to the grid.
-Electricity used by customers with interval meters, whose consumption is known on a half hourly basis (and some ancillary loads) is deducted.
+Electricity used by customers with interval meters, whose consumption is known on a half hourly basis is deducted along with electricity used by certain ancillary loads.

 The residual is, by deduction, the amount of electricity that electricity retailers bought to supply small customers without interval meters.